acrobotic/Ai_Enclosure_SCK/README.md

 Overview
 ---
-This repository includes the vector drawings thar are used for laser-cutting our clear acrylic enclosure for the [Snart Citizen Kit][1].
+This repository includes the vector drawings thar are used for laser-cutting our clear acrylic enclosure for the [Smart Citizen Kit][1].
 The enclosure helps protect the electronics on the circuit boards and allows for mount the Smart Citizen Kit's hardware on walls and other surfaces without much trouble.

 Product page